EPCCed/2025-10-22_GreenHPC_Bham/episodes/measurement.md

 - 3,542,000 kWh

-The total embodied emissions for the service are 6,500,000 kgCO<sub>2</sub>e, the service lifetime is 7 years and there are 1000 compute nodes each with 8 GPU.
+The total embodied emissions for the service are 6,500,000 kgCO<sub>2</sub>e, the service lifetime is 7 years and there are 1000 compute nodes each with 8 GPUs.
 The service is hosted in a location with a carbon intensity of 40 gCO<sub>2</sub>e/kWh.

 1. Compute the scope 2 emissions for the project use